-Hard Tissue Reconstruction
+Hard Tissue Reconstruction in Long Island

 Your teeth and jaw each rely on the other to stay healthy and strong.
 While your jaw provides structure and support for your teeth, your teeth provide stimulation to your jawbone when you talk and chew.
 When teeth fall out and aren’t replaced immediately with an implant, the jawbone doesn’t receive stimulation, and will start to melt away, or resorb.
 Jaw bone can also resorb if you have been wearing removable dentures for a long time, or if the fit of your denture or bridge isn’t quite right.

 The resorption process occurs more rapidly than most people realize.
 In fact, when a tooth is lost, the surrounding bone can lose as much as 25% of its ridge height within the first year, and then continue to lose an additional 4 millimeters of height within the next few years.

 In addition to affecting the shape of your jaw and the contours of your face, shrunken bone tissue can also make it hard to place dental implants.
 To correct this problem, Dr. Scharf may recommend hard tissue reconstruction, also called bone grafting.

 Although hard tissue reconstruction can sound intimidating, most people report that it feels just like any other dental or periodontal treatment.
 After the area has been carefully evaluated and X-rays have shown the extent of your bone resorption, Dr. Scharf will use bone material or bone substitutes to stimulate bone growth and to rebuild the area.
 After the grafts have been placed, the space will need some time to heal.
 Depending on the condition of your teeth, gums, and jaw tissue, this may take anywhere from 6-9 months.
 However, after the area has healed, it will be strong and durable enough to support a beautiful, stable implant.